smesch/jenkins-with-kubernetes-slaves/README.md

 cd jenkins-with-kubernetes-slaves
 ```

-Now that your local environment is prepared, you can skip ahead to the [Update the variables.sh Script](#update-the-variablessh-script) section.
+Now that your local environment is prepared, you can skip ahead to the [Update the Variables Script](#update-the-variables-script) section.

 # Using Vagrant